hanhead/OpenAISharp/README.md

 Console.ReadLine();
 ```
 ![Response of Chat.Request](screenshots/response.png)

+## Some ideas for future features:

+* Easy-to-understand examples for using embeddings
+* Case study examples for fine-tuning models
+* Prompt templates for generating customized text
+* Markdown-to-text and Markdown-to-HTML conversion features
+* Dataset pipeline features for processing and cleaning data

 ## Contributing
 Contributions are welcome!
 Whether you've found a bug, want to add a new feature, or just have a suggestion, feel free to open an issue or pull request.